sezzle/sezzle-merchant-docs/Merchant-Guide-v1.md

 Field or header names in bold case followed by an asterisk are required.
 (For example, **this_is_required\*** is a required field whereas this_is_optional is not.)

-If you have any questions regarding our API, please reach out to our team by email at dev@sezzle.com.
+If you have any questions regarding our API, please reach out to our team here: <a target="_blank" href="https://merchant-help.sezzle.com/hc/en-us/requests/new" >Submit Merchant Help Request</a>

 <aside class="notice">
 You should have an approved Sezzle account to start the integration process.
 Please visit our <a class="external-link" href="https://dashboard.sezzle.com/merchant/signup">signup page</a> if you don't have a Sezzle account already.